In this article:

 Program Options

-Here are common program options for those pursuing a dentistry degree:
+Here are the common educational paths available for those interested in pursuing a career in dentistry:

 Skills You’ll Learn